How to write norm symbol in LaTeX like ||v||?

 Big or adjustable sized symbol

-Using the physics package for the norm symbol
+Using the physics package

-The physics package includes a built-in \norm command that automatically adjusts the symbol to the expression’s size.
+The physics package provides a built-in \norm command which automatically scales with the expression.

 \documentclass{article}